What are Wasp Stings?

 - Collapse and unconsciousness

-Multiple stings by a colony of wasps may result in severe symptoms, especially in those with certain underlying heart conditions, the elderly adults and young children.
+Multiple stings by a colony of wasps may result in severe symptoms, especially in those with certain underlying heart conditions, the elderly adults and in young children.
 In such cases, prompt medical attention is necessary and important.

 How is First Aid administered for Wasp Stings?